Which Duplex Strainer Design is Best? | Comparison Guide

 Which Duplex Strainer Design is the "Best"?

-One of the most common strainers in piping are duplex strainers, used for applications that cannot be interrupted due to strainer basket clogging.
-Automatic strainers are another option to consider, although due to their complexity are typically only feasible for 8” and larger pipelines.
+One of the most common strainers used in piping systems are duplex strainers.
+They are designed for applications that cannot tolerate downtime due to strainer basket clogging.
+Automatic strainers are another option, but due to their complexity they are typically only practical for 8” and larger pipelines.

-The simplest duplex configuration consists of a pair of strainers in your piping, connected with a valve manifold to direct flow through the desired chamber and isolating the other chamber so that its strainer basket can be removed.
-The valves can be standard ball or butterfly type or, for user simplicity, using a pair of 3-way ball valves.
+The simplest duplex configuration consists of a pair of strainers in your piping, connected with a valve manifold to direct flow through the desired chamber while isolating the other chamber so its strainer basket can be removed.
+The valves can be standard ball or butterfly type, or for simplicity, a pair of 3-way ball valves.

-Although initially it might seem that duplex strainers cost significantly more than a pair of strainers in piping with valves, if you consider the cost for the valves, construction of a manifold and the engineering/labor time involved to achieve “duplexing of simplex strainers”, the engineered duplex strainer design ends-up being cost effective.
+Although it might seem that duplex strainers cost significantly more than a pair of strainers with valves, when you factor in the cost of valves, manifold construction, engineering, and labor, an engineered duplex strainer often ends up being more cost-effective.

-The four basic duplex strainer designs are described by the valve type used to divert the flow from one chamber to the other.
+The four basic duplex strainer designs are categorized by the type of valve used to divert flow from one chamber to the other.

 53BTX duplex strainer cutaway

-This represents the latest and most modern incarnation of duplex strainer design.
-Made from castings, these are for pipelines up to 4”.
-The operation is akin to an ordinary ball valve, so diverting the flow from one chamber to the other is as simple as manually moving the diverting lever towards the chamber you want to put into service.
+This is the latest and most modern incarnation of duplex strainer design.
+Made from castings, these are typically used on pipelines up to 4”.
+Operation is similar to an ordinary ball valve — diverting flow from one chamber to the other is as simple as moving the diverting lever toward the chamber you want to put into service.

-Besides the ease of operation, this design provides the most compact footprint possible.
-The sealing efficiency is just like ordinary ball valves – you can expect a completely isolated basket chamber.
+Besides ease of operation, this design provides the most compact footprint possible.
+Sealing efficiency is like ordinary ball valves — you can expect a completely isolated basket chamber.

-This style is used by several duplex strainer manufacturers; it is the standard Titan duplex strainer design and Eaton 53BTX duplex strainer design.
-The Keckley duplex strainer is also similar.
+This style is used by several manufacturers.
+It is the standard design for Titan duplex strainers and the Eaton 53BTX.
+The Keckley duplex strainer is also similar in concept.

-It is possible that the valve seats require periodic replacement, especially if your fluid is particularly abrasive or aggressive to the buna or Viton seals.
+The valve seats may require periodic replacement, especially if your fluid is abrasive or aggressive to buna or Viton seals.

 Eaton duplex strainer cutaway of model 50